fredrickkisingo/socialmedia-app/README.md

  :star:Technologies Used:

- Mainly built on the php laravel framework.
+ 1.Mainly built on the php laravel framework.
- Also implemented ajax requests to handle the like and unlike functionalities.
+ 2.ajax requests to handle the like and unlike functionalities.
- Jquery in the Modals has also been implemented to enable for a good user experience.
+ 3.Jquery in the Modals has also been implemented to enable for a good user experience.